-It is less likely that over time the positive value of certainty offered by a stock of precedents could continue to outweigh the negative value of the legal rules that make up that stock (Bebchuk et al.'s view of the substantive content of Delaware law).
-Rather, if the substantive law harmed investor interests, we should observe over time, negative returns for domicile changes and some investor reaction to the situation.15 For example, we should observe an increasing number of proxy proposals by institutional investors - who are informed about legal rules and seek the removal of defensive tactics to takeovers through the proxy process-to reincorporate out of Delaware, but we do not.
-From 1987-94, of 2,042 proposals only 10 were directed at reincorporation (and of those most were proposing moving out of a state other than Delaware) compared to over 1000 directed at eliminating defensive tactics (Romano, 2002, p.
-72).
-Or we should observe fewer incorporations in Delaware.
-But the proportion of newly public corporations (whose insiders bear the cost of a domicile choice in the price received for the newly issued shares to the public) domiciled in Delaware has increased over time (Daines 2002; Bebchuk and Cohen, 2003).
+It is not likely that over time the positive value of certainty offered by a stock of precedents would continue to outweigh the negative value of the legal rules that make up that stock.
+Rather, if the substantive law harmed investor interests, we should observe over time, negative returns for domicile changes and some investor reaction to the situation.
+For example, we should observe an increasing number of proxy proposals by institutional investors - who are informed about legal rules and seek the removal of defensive tactics to takeovers through the proxy process-to reincorporate out of Delaware, but we do not.
+From 1987-94, of 2,042 proposals only 10 were directed at reincorporation (and of those most were proposing moving out of a state other than Delaware) compared to over 1000 directed at eliminating defensive